Fixed price, 7-course $185 (pairing $250), 10-course $235 (pairing $340), Queen Victoria’s Room $235 (pairing $340)

 Hunnel (a James Beard Foundation nominee) and his team prepare modern American cuisine with the best of the best from around the world.
-While the main dining room and Queen Victoria's Room are whisper-quiet, the convivial Chef's Table is a whole other experience.
-For foodies, it's a bargain.
-Note that the Tables in Wonderland discount card is only accepted for standard dining here (not Chef's Table or Queen Victoria Room).
+While the main dining room and Queen Victoria’s Room are whisper-quiet, the convivial Chef’s Table is a different experience altogether.
+For epicures, it’s a bargain.

 Setting and Atmosphere

-With only 18 tables in the main dining room and Queen Victoria's Room, a new private space with seating for 8, and the 10-seat Chef’s Table, this is the top dining experience at Disney World.
-A winner of AAA's Five-Diamond Award (the only restaurant in central Florida so honored), Victoria & Albert's is civilized, lavish, and expensive, with Frette linens, Riedel crystal, Christofle silver.
+With only 18 tables in the main dining room and Queen Victoria’s Room with seating for 8, and the 10-seat Chef’s Table, this is the top dining experience at Disney World.
+A winner of AAA’s Five Diamond Award—the only restaurant in Central Florida so honored—Victoria & Albert’s is civilized, lavish, and expensive, with Frette linens, Riedel crystal, Christofle silver.
 Seats are booked six months in advance for the 6- to 10-course meals, and cancellations are rare.

 A harpist or violinist entertains from the foyer.
-But the best show is in the kitchen when you book the Chef's Table, where Chef Hunnel starts the evening with a Champagne toast and crafts a personal menu.
+But the best show is in the kitchen when you book the Chef’s Table, where Hunnel crafts a personalized menu.